Almost Envy-Freeness for Groups: Improved Bounds via Discrepancy Theory: Conclusion and Future Work

 In this paper, we have studied the allocation of indivisible goods to groups of agents using the standard fairness notions of envy-freeness, proportionality, and consensus $1/k$-division.
 We presented bounds on the optimal relaxations of these notions that can be guaranteed for agents with additive valuations; all of the bounds are asymptotically tight when the number of groups is constant.
 Our results imply that relatively strong fairness guarantees can be provided for all agents even when agents in the same group, who share the same set of resources, have highly differing preferences.
 Moreover, we showed that computing allocations that improve upon these bounds is NP-hard even in instances where such allocations are known to exist.

 Besides closing the gaps left by our work, an interesting direction for future work is to consider agents with arbitrary monotonic utilities.
 Indeed, the techniques from discrepancy theory that we used crucially rely on the additivity assumption; so does the result of \citet{Alon87} that established the existence of a consensus $1/k$-division for divisible goods.
-Even in the case $k=2$, where a consensus halving can be guaranteed for non-additive utilities \citep{SimmonsSu03}, it is unclear whether such a halving can be rounded into a discrete allocation with a loss that is bounded only in terms of $n$.
-Beyond the setting of our paper, one could also consider allocating a mixture of indivisible and divisible goods \citep{BeiLiLi21} or allowing groups to have different entitlements which can correspond to the group sizes \citep{ChakrabortyIgSu20} as well.
+Even in the case of prime numbers $k$, where a consensus $1/k$-division can be guaranteed for non-additive utilities \citep{FilosratsikasHoSo21},\footnote{See Theorem~6.5 in their extended version.
+For $k=2$, the existence of a consensus halving with non-additive utilities was shown by \citet{SimmonsSu03}.} it is unclear whether such a division can be rounded into a discrete allocation with a loss that is bounded only in terms of $n$.
+Beyond the setting of our paper, one could also consider allocating a mixture of indivisible and divisible resources \citep{BeiLiLi21,BeiLiLu21,BhaskarSrVa21} or allowing groups to have different entitlements which can correspond to the group sizes \citep{FarhadiGhHa19,BabaioffEzFe21,ChakrabortySeSu22,SuksompongTe22} as well.